• Home

 My Story

 I started this journey as a parent, just like you—searching for answers, support, and a way forward.
 When our daughter began struggling in primary school, we didn’t know why she was falling behind despite her efforts.
 In Year 5, she was diagnosed with dyslexia, and everything changed.
-With the right support, she began to grow in confidence and thrive.
+With the right support, including dyslexia assessments in Colchester, she began to grow in confidence and thrive.
 My husband is also dyslexic, so we’ve seen both the challenges and the unique strengths dyslexia can bring.

-Alongside my personal experience, I am a qualified teacher with over 19 years of experience, and I currently work as a SENCO (Special Educational Needs Coordinator) in a local school, supporting children with a wide range of learning needs every day.
-In 2024, I decided to take my passion for supporting those with dyslexia further and began to train as a specialist teacher and assessor for dyslexia.
-I now offer personalised tuition, informal screenings, and formal diagnostic assessments to help other families access the support their children need—just as we once did for our own.
+Alongside my personal experience, I am a qualified teacher with over 19 years of experience, currently working as a SENCO (Special Educational Needs Coordinator) in a local school, where I support children with a wide range of learning needs every day.
+In 2024, I decided to take my passion for supporting those with dyslexia further and began training as a specialist teacher and assessor for dyslexia.
+I now offer personalized tuition, informal screenings, and formal dyslexia assessments in North Essex to help other families access the support their children need—just as we once did for our own.
+If you're looking for dyslexia tuition in Colchester, I am here to help.

 What I Offer

-I offer a range of supportive services tailored to children with dyslexia and other learning differences.
-My regular tuition sessions are delivered with a personalised approach, drawing on my extensive experience as a qualified specialist teacher and my background in special educational needs (SEND).
+I offer a range of supportive services tailored to children with dyslexia and other learning differences in Colchester and North Essex.
+My regular dyslexia tuition sessions are delivered with a personalised approach, drawing on my extensive experience as a qualified specialist teacher and my background in special educational needs (SEND).
 For families looking to better understand their child’s learning profile, I provide informal dyslexia screenings with practical recommendations for both home and school.
-I also carry out full, formal dyslexia assessments for children, following current professional standards.
-These assessments offer clear insights, a detailed written report, and guidance on the next steps to ensure your child receives the support they need to thrive.
+Additionally, I conduct full, formal dyslexia assessments in Colchester, following current professional standards.
+These dyslexia assessments provide clear insights, a detailed written report, and guidance on the next steps to ensure your child receives the support they need to thrive.

 Frequently Asked Questions